quynhngandao/sql-to-do-list/README.md

 ## Description
 Duration: Weekend Project

 The goal of this project was to create a full-stack CRUD app that allows user to create Tasks for a to-do-list.
 The Tasks created from client are sent to server to be stored in the local database.
-The Tasks can be marked as 'Complete' or 'Delete', which will be updated in the database.
+The Tasks can be marked as 'Complete' and moved to completed list.
+The Tasks can also be 'Delete', which will be updated in the database as well.
 Additional feature include popups that confirms action of users.

 ## Installation
 1. Simply download or clone this repository